Credit Sesame Review: ★★☆☆☆

 I waited some time before sending them a direct message.
-This wasn’t just a general question after all: I was charged multiple times for a service they never gave.
+This wasn’t just a general question after all: I was charged multiple times for a service they never delivered.

 It’s now Wednesday, January 30 2019 I’ve yet to get a response.

 A live chat option–or even some kind of ticketing system or confirmation email that your support request was received– would go a long way here.
 I sent multiple email requests through their back end and was never even met with a confirmation email.